zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 We had a list of 4 items to work with.
 We looped over each of them and performed an expensive operation (in this case, a 1-second `sleep`).
-We then simply called the
+To modify our code to be faster, we simply called the [`.race` method](http://docs.perl6.org/routine/race) on our list of 4 items to get a Hyper Sequence.
+Our loop remains the same, but it's now executing in a concurrent manner, as can be seen from the output: items are out of order and our total runtime was just over 1 second, despite a total of 4 seconds of sleep.

-[`.race` method](http://docs.perl6.org/routine/race) on our list of 4 items to get a Hyper Sequence.
-Our loop remains the same, but it's now executing in a concurrent manner, as can be seen from the output: items out of order and our total runtime was just over 1 second, despite a total of 4 seconds of sleep.
+If the default batch size of `64` is suitable for you, it means you can go from a plain loop to a concurrent loop by simply typing 5 characters (`. r a c e`).

 ## Let's See Some Benchmarks